Sensor Placement for Optimal Kalman Filtering: Fundamental Limits, Submodularity, and Algorithms: Introduction

-Specifically, we consider phenomena modelled as linear ti- me-variant systems corrupted with process and measurement noise.
-Our first goal is to study how the placement of their sensors affects the minimum mean square error of their Kalman filter over a finite observation interval (\cite{kailath2000linear}).
-Moreover, we aim to select a small number of sensors so to minimize the volume of the corresponding confidence ellipsoid of this estimation error.
-Thereby, this study is an important distinction in the minimal sensor placement literature (\cite{clark2012, lin2013design, olshevsky2014minimal, 2014arXiv1401.4209P, bullo2014, summers2014submodularity, 2014arXiv1409.3289T, matni2014regularization,sergio2015minimal, DBLP:journals/corr/TzoumasRPJ15, barabasi2015spectrum, zhao2015gramian}), since the Kalman filter is the optimal linear estimator ---in the minimum mean square sense--- given a sensor set (\cite{kalman1960new}).
+Specifically, we consider phenomena modelled as a linear time-variant system that is corrupted with process and measurement noise, and study how the selection of its sensors affect the minimum mean square error of the corresponding Kalman filter \cite{kailath2000linear}.
+To this end, we consider that each of the sensors measures a single state of the system.
+Thereby, this study is an important distinction in the sensor placement literature in linear systems \cite{clark2012, lin2013design, matni2014regularization,olshevsky2014minimal, 2014arXiv1401.4209P, bullo2014, summers2014submodularity, 2014arXiv1409.3289T, sergio2015minimal, DBLP:journals/corr/TzoumasRPJ15, barabasi2015spectrum, zhao2015gramian}, since the Kalman filter is the optimal linear estimator ---in the minimum mean square sense--- given a sensor set \cite{kalman1960new}.
+In particular, this is the first time that the minimum mean square error of the Kalman filter is studied in this literature, where the objective is to place a small number of sensors in a system so to design an estimator with a desired performance ---this objective is combinatorial and, as a result, also important for large-scale systems, since their size necessitates the design of estimators using a small number of sensors \cite{joshi2009sensor}.
+Our contributions are threefold: